 The Monitoring Team is generating this report in compliance with the roles and responsibilities set forth in the Settlement Agreement.
-During the third Reporting Period, during which DCYF's performance was measured for the July 1, 2019 - December 31, 2019 six-month period, the Monitoring Team encountered issues which impacted our ability to validate the data and confirm whether some of the commitments in the Settlement Agreement were met.
+During the fourth Reporting Period, during which DCYF's performance was measured for the six-month period January 1, 2020 to June 30, 2020, the Monitoring Team continued to encounter issues which impacted its ability to validate the data and confirm whether some of the commitments in the Settlement Agreement were met.